rabbitmq/rabbitmq-website/versioned_docs/version-4.0/oauth2-examples-keycloak.md

 make curl-keycloak url=http://localhost:15672/api/overview client_id=mgt_api_client secret=LWOuYqJ8gjKg3D2U8CJZDuID3KiRZVDa
 ```

-## Access AMQP protocol with PerfTest
+## Application authentication and authorization with PerfTest

 To test OAuth 2.0 authentication with AMQP protocol you are going to use RabbitMQ PerfTest tool which uses RabbitMQ Java Client.